Parable of The Fig Tree

 The word beast is interchangeable with the number of man.
 But what man and when did this false teaching start?
 Remember the discourse in Genesis the 4th chapter between God and Cain, especially after Cain slew his brother?
 Breaking into the middle of verse 4: 15, “ And the Lord set a mark on Cain, less any find him shall kill him.
 In many ways human nature has not changed.
 Cain would not listen to God then and ever since that time some men have placed themselves between God and men.
 Because of the lack of understanding of the scriptures, they have passed on the teachings and traditions of men.
 That is why Jesus told His disciples to learn the parable of the fig tree.
 He does not want us to follow the first christ or impersonator that comes along.
 Jesus disciples need to be grounded in the word of God.
 The Apostle Paul says it best:

 2nd Tim.
 2:15, ” Study to show thyself approved unto God a workman that needed not be ashamed, rightly dividing the word of truth.

 The Scribes and Pharisees of Jesus day were making merchandise right in the Temple of God by selling offerings to the general public.
-Today, as then, we need to realize that we can only offer to God our growth in the scriptures and applying that knowledge in our life.
+Today, as then, we need to realize that we can only offer to God our growth in the scriptures and applying that growth through knowledge in our life.
 Isn’t that what the word workman refers to in 2nd Tim.
 2:15?
 The parable of the fig tree separates those that are Christians from those that are only playing church.